Kumar-Saurabh-21/github-slideshow/_posts/0000-01-02-Kumar-Saurabh-21.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Kumar's Slide"
 ---
 Your text is now updated text as per review comments Use the left arrow to go back!